ClinicalBrainLab/clinicalbrainlab.github.io/content/authors/Wilson-Lim/_index.md

 ---

 Wilson most recently graduated from University College London (UCL) with a Master of Research in Cognitive Neuroscience (Distinction) in 2021, having previously attained a Bachelor of Science in Psychology (First Class Honours) at UCL in 2020.
-His research interests include neuropsychology and cognitive neuroscience research, with a keen interest in investigating cognition, emotion, and mental health, particularly from an individual differences and developmental perspective.
+His research interests include neuropsychology and cognitive neuroscience research, with a keen interest in investigating cognition, emotion, mental health, and their interactions with the brain and body, particularly from an individual differences and developmental perspective.